Latest Posts

 Q: What does it mean when you say you’re a “template” designer?

-A: I like to call myself a template because I design templates that can be used as a model to create something else.
-So, for example, I made the template for the fashion show poster below by first designing the typeface, then cutting it out, and then using the design as a guide for my clients to create their unique posters.
+A: I like to call myself a template designer because I design templates that can be used as a model to create something else.
+For example, I made the template for the fashion show poster below by first designing the typeface, then cutting it out, and then using the design as a guide for my clients to create their unique posters.

 Q: Where does your creativity come from?